cspraggett/Final/README.md

 # Final

-go to /client and type: yarn install in final folder type: npm install
+In the main folder type: npm i to install pg.

 type: yarn dev
 to run server and react at the same time